How to Record a Deed

 Legal descriptions are to be checked by the Tax Map department, please contact them for requirements.

 Include a self-addressed stamped envelope to return your recorded documents.

 Recording a Deed in Person:

 Start the process in the Recorder’s office.
 The Recorder’s office will check the document for their recording requirements and fees.
 After the Recorder’s office you will need to next go the Brown County Auditor’s Office, located next door to the Recorder, in the same building; to complete the conveyance process.
-After you have completed your transaction with the Auditor, your deed will be left at the Brown County Tax Map department, located at the Engineer Building, 25 Veterans Blvd., Georgetown, OH 45121.
+After you have completed your transaction with the Auditor, your deed will be picked up by the Brown County Tax Map department, located at the Engineer Building, 25 Veterans Blvd., Georgetown, OH 45121.